 Follow this tag to curate your own personalized Activity Stream and email alerts.

 Looking for the latest architectural career opportunities in Phoenix?
-Design services are in high demand in Arizona's state capitol, now the fifth-most populous city in the United States, as the number of listings in the region on Archinect Jobs shows.
+Design services are in high demand in Arizona's state capital, now the fifth-most populous city in the United States, as the number of listings in the region on Archinect Jobs shows.
 For this week's curated job picks, we have...
 View full entry

 Even among Frank Lloyd Wright’s scores of iconic properties, this sweeping spiral house still stands out.
 The Arizona home, which the celebrated architect built for his son David in the 1950s, just sold for $7.25 million.